 - 1. Turn off the system and close the feed water shutoff valve. - 2.
-Disconnect the tubing from the bottom of the membrane housing(s). - 3.
-Unscrew the membrane housing(s) and remove the membrane(s).
-Please note how the membranes were installed in the housing(s).
-The new membranes need to be installed in the same orientation. - 4.
-Install the new membrane(s) in the housing(s) and screw the housing(s) back on to the system.
-The membranes should be installed with the with the brine seals at the top of the housing. - 5.
-Reconnect the tubing to the bottom of the membrane housing(s). - 6.
+Unplug the unit. - 3.
+Disconnect the tubing from the top of the membrane housing(s). - 4.
+Loosen the clamps and remove the top end cap(s). - 5.
+Remove the old membrane(s) by pulling them up and out of the housings.
+You may need to grab the old by the membrane with a pair of pliers. - 6.
+Install the new membrane(s) in the housing(s) and replace the end caps.
+The new membranes should be installed in the same orientation as the old membranes.
+Note: It is very important that the brine seal does not flip up or roll when installing the membrane brine seal first.
+Use plenty of glycerin lubricant and use a gentle twisting / rocking motion as you slide the membrane in.
+If you are unable to install the membrane brine seal first without rolling the seal then lay the unit over, remove the bottom end cap, and install the membrane brine seal last. - 7.
+Reconnect the tubing to the bottom of the membrane housing(s). - 8.
 Follow the start up procedure in section III-D.